 Transport equipment industry includes a whole Ranke of sectors, from production of parts, equipment and bodies for motor vehicles, production of motor vehicles themselves, to their maintenance, distribution and sales.
 In the context of a production network of the country, this industry is located in the center, which means that it produces products of high complexity and value added, that in technological and resource terms it is associated with a large number of other sectors, and that is of great importance in the formation of these sectors and the economy itself.
 Very significant "supply" sectors are located in the branches of metals, chemicals, and textiles, while lately the ICT sector is getting more and more profit related to the automobile industry.
 Transport equipment industry is capital, technology and innovation intensive, which indicates that this is a very dynamic industry in constant motion, requiring new ideas and solutions.
-Despite the high capital and technology intensity, the industry is also a significant generator of jobs - employing over 12 million people.
+Despite the high capital and technology intensity, the industry is also a significant generator of jobs - employing over 12 million people in Europe, both directly and indirectly, in the United States over 8 million, and in Japan more than 5 million people.
 The industry is strongly export-oriented, so most companies in the industry participate in a competition on the global market - which has its own distinct advantages, primarily expressed through the size of the market, the possibility of finding in the proper niche, achieving economies of scale, optimization of profits and maximizing of productivity, and certain disadvantages - the industry is more sensitive to external shocks and the weaknesses of the global economy and financial system.